-4224OS-02-16-favicon1.png

 Time for action: adding the favicon you just created

+Having created a favicon, we need to upload it to our theme.

-Once you have your favicon.ico, place the file in the root of your site's directory and place this code in the header tags:
+Once you have your favicon.ico, place the file in the same folder as your stylesheet and index.html file

+Open index.html and add this code inside the <head> section:

 <link rel="shortcut icon" href="favicon.ico" type="image/x-icon" />

-What just happened
+What just happened?

+We added a favicon, uploaded it to the correct place, and added a line of code in our index.html file referencing it.

+If you refresh your browser you’ll see it in your navigation bar.

+Can’t see your favicon?

-Be sure to name your file favicon.ico!
-For some reason, even though you call the file by name in the link tag within your header tags, it just won't work if it's not named "favicon".
+Be sure to name your file favicon.ico correctly!
+For some reason, even though you call the file by name in the link tag within your header tags, it just won't work if it's not named favicon.ico.

 You may also find you need to clear your cache and reload several times before you see your new favicon.
 Be sure to actually clear your cache through your browser's preference panel.
 The keyboard shortcut Shift+F2(Refresh) sometimes only clears the web page cache.
 Some browsers cache favicons in a separate directory.